What is Systematic Risk?

 Examples of Systematic Risk in Real-Life Scenarios

 One of the most salient examples of systematic risk impacting global financial markets in recent history is the COVID-19 crash of March 2020.
-This event underscores the pervasive nature of systematic risk, as it affected virtually all types of investments around the world.
+This event underscores the pervasive nature of systematic risk, as it affects virtually all types of investments around the world.

 During this time, the world literally shut down, leading to supply chain disruptions, business closures and mass unemployment.
 As the pandemic unfolded and countries implemented lockdown measures, uncertainty gripped global markets.